rishi035/Kaggle-Competition-Forecasting-Sticker-Sales/README.md

 **Kaggle Leaderboard:**

-As of now, my model ranks 390th out of 1050 participants on the Kaggle leaderboard.
-I will update the final standings at the end of the competition.
+my model ranks 1090th out of 2722 participants on the Kaggle leaderboard.
+Iam Happy that iam improving my self compare to previous competition

 **Data:**